jeffreycwitt/hn202/docs/first-crusade-catalysts.md

 </div>

 {:.question}
 Is there anything particularly Augustinian about this attitude?
+(See *City of God*, 19, c.
+7)

 <div class="answer" markdown="1">